<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Data protection management is impossible without strong access controls.
 That’s where StrongDM comes in.

-StrongDM’s Dynamic Access Management (DAM) platform simplifies access management by offering robust authentication, authorization, networking, and observability for your IT infrastructure—including cloud environments—through one centralized platform.
+StrongDM’s Zero Trust PAM platform simplifies access management by offering robust authentication, authorization, networking, and observability for your IT infrastructure—including cloud environments—through one centralized platform.
 StrongDM makes it easy to maintain full control over who has access to your sensitive data without multiple point solutions.

 StrongDM seamlessly integrates with your tech stack to work alongside your existing security tools and protect everything from AWS and GCP clouds to Kubernetes clusters, databases, servers, and more.
 Plus, with moment-by-moment logging, auditing usage and detecting abnormal behavior is a breeze.